Sir John Laurie, 6th Baronet

-Major General Sir John Emilius Laurie, 6th Baronet, CBE, DSO1, DL (12 August 1892 − 10 January 1983) was a British Army officer.
+Major-General Sir John Emilius Laurie, 6th Baronet, CBE, DSO1, DL (12 August 1892 − 10 January 1983) was a British Army officer.

 Military career

-Educated at Eton and Royal Military College, Sandhurst, Laurie was commissioned into the Seaforth Highlanders in 1912.
+Educated at Eton College and Royal Military College, Sandhurst, Laurie was commissioned into the Seaforth Highlanders in February 1912.

 Serving in the First World War in France, he was awarded the Distinguished Service Order (DSO) in 1916, the citation for which reads:

-He was awarded a second medal bar to his DSO in 1918, when an acting lieutenant colonel commanding the 6th Battalion, Seaforth Highlanders.
-The bar's citation reads:
+He was awarded a Bar to his DSO in 1919, when an acting lieutenant colonel commanding the 1/6th Battalion, Seaforth Highlanders.
+The citation for the Bar reads: